 Esri & Autodesk

-Growing populations, mass urbanization, and climate change are creating enormous challenges for the world's infrastructure—but also enormous opportunity.
+Growing populations, mass urbanization, and climate change are creating enormous challenges for the world's infrastructure—but also enormous opportunities.
 It is estimated that by 2050, 68% of the world's population will be living in cities and we will need an estimated 1,000 new structures a year just to keep up.

 It’s all about context